-Yes, flu shots, including quadrivalent and high dose options, are available on a walk-in basis during flu season.
+Yes, flu shots, including quadrivalent and high-dose options, are available on a walk-in basis during flu season.
 Just request yours from a pharmacist.
 Age requirements for the flu shot vary by state.
-Please contact your local Pharmaca.
+Please contact your local Pharmaca for details.

 What are the different types of flu shots available at Pharmaca?

 Quadrivalent flu shots are designed to protect against four different flu viruses; two influenza A viruses and two influenza B viruses.
 This type of flu shot is used most widely.
 Fluzone High-Dose is a flu shot designed specifically for people 65 years and older, and is also available at Pharmaca.